 Discover that there is much more to this former Portuguese colony than gambling casinos.
 Macau has the flavor of Centuries-old Europe and Buddhist temples amost side by side.

 Take your passport along today as you will be going through immigration (visa on arrival) to enter the former Portuguese territory of Macau.
 Europe's first settlement in China, pre-dating Hong Kong's colonization by a few hundred years.
 You and your guide depart Hong Kong for an hour's ride on speedy hydrofoil to one of China's most unique cities.
 As you near the port, modern casino developments rise along the shore to tantalize visitors, but don't be distracted -- Macau is a jackpot of Mediterranean old world charm and exotic Asian culture, food, and lifestyle.

 One day is not long enough to explore all the nooks and crannies that beckon, but we suggest that you see some of the following during your visit...

 The Buddhist Kun Lam Temple, has buildings dating from 1627 (not to be confused with a similarly named smaller temple on Ave. do Coronel Mesquita).
-Wander freely from room to room and discover all sorts of interesting sights, from elaborate paper funerary offerings to quiet garden courtyards.
-The photogenic ruins of the Church of St Paul, whose facade overflows with sacred sculpture and symbolic ciphers, is a short escalator ride from Monte Fort, with fabulous views of the city below, and the excellent Macau Museum.
+You'll discover all kinds of interesting sights, from elaborate paper funerary offerings to quiet garden courtyards.
+The photogenic ruins of the Church of St Paul. whose facade overflows with sacred sculpture and symbolic ciphers, is a short escalator ride from Monte Fort, with fabulous views of the city below, and the excellent Macau Museum.

 One of the most enjoyable spots to visit is the shopping street of Travessa Do Matadouro, lined with brilliantly colored old shophouses and mini-factories producing fresh Macanese snacks (and offering free samples aplenty).